philou/storexplore/README.md

 ## Usage

-Online stores are typicaly organized as hierarchies.
+Online stores are typically organized as hierarchies.
 For example [Ikea (US)](http://www.ikea.com/us/en) is organized as follows :

     Ikea
     |-> Living room